webfashionist/RichText/README.md

 - `fileHTML` :: HTML string of the file dropdown.
 MUST include an input field (`select`, `input` or `textarea`) with the `id` equal to `fileURL`.
 - `imageHTML` :: HTML string of the image dropdown.
 MUST include an input field (`select`, `input` or `textarea`) with the `id` equal to `imageURL`.

+**Translations**

+- `translations` :: An object of key-value entries allowing to set other texts/translations for the editor.
+The keys must stay the same as in the default translation object.

 **Developer settings**